pan-roy/pan-roy.github.io/_posts/2024-03-26-api-upload.md

 Excel does not have native functionality in regard to running Python scripts (excluding Microsoft's recent cloud-based "Python in Excel" addition).
 We therefore require an external Python library, xlwings, to facilitate the connection between Excel and Python.

-To install xlwings, activate your virtual environment (refer prior tutorials{insert link here}), and then enter ```pip install xlwings``` in a PowerShell terminal.
+To install xlwings, activate your virtual environment (refer prior [tutorials](https://www.roypan.cc/posts/trial-balance/)), and then enter ```pip install xlwings``` in a PowerShell terminal.
 Should you encounter any additional missing packages during the following process, use the ```pip install``` command to install them.
 Enter ```pip list``` to check whether you have successfully installed xlwings.

 For detailed documentation on xlwings, please visit [here](https://docs.xlwings.org/en/latest/).